Wilki406/12CSWA_INVENTRACK/README.md

 Install required libraries:

-customtkinter
+- customtkinter

-PIL
+- PIL

-tkinter
+- tkinter

-ttkthemes
+- ttkthemes

-CTkToolTip
+- CTkToolTip

 System Requirements:

-Windows 10 or later
+-Windows 10 or later

-4 core, 2 GHz, 64-bit (Intel Core i3 4430 or AMD Ryzen A8-7600) or better.
+-4 core, 2 GHz, 64-bit (Intel Core i3 4430 or AMD Ryzen A8-7600) or better.

-8GB of RAM or more.
+-8GB of RAM or more.

-5GB of Storage or more.
+-5GB of Storage or more.

-No internet connection required.
+-No internet connection required.

-Keyboard is required.
+-Keyboard is required.

-Mouse or trackpad is required.
+-Mouse or trackpad is required.